gigapipehq/github-actions/workflows/pr-automation/README.md

 The two config files `./config/pr-assigner.yml` and `./config/pr-labeler.yml` should be copied into the `.github` folder an updated properly.

+In the yml workflow file update any missing parameter that is marked with a ⚙️

 ## ⭐ Acknowledgement

 This are the third-party actions used on the different workflows.